-Casey Brown is in her second season coaching the Holy Cross women's soccer team in 2017.
+Casey Brown is in her fourth season coaching the Holy Cross women's soccer team in 2019-2020.

-In 2016 she coached Ang Seslija to second team All-Patriot League honors, and had 11 Crusaders named to the Patriot League Academic Honor Roll.
+In 2016, she coached Seslija to second team All-Patriot League honors, and had 11 Crusaders named to the Patriot League Academic Honor Roll.
 The Crusaders also posted their first win over Colgate since the 2002 season with a 2-1 victory in overtime.

 Brown came to Worcester having served on the coaching staff at Boston University for three seasons.
 Brown was promoted from assistant coach to associate head coach prior to the start of the 2015 campaign in recognition of her outstanding contributions to the program.

 While at Boston University, she helped guide the Terriers to three consecutive Patriot League titles and NCAA Tournament appearances in 2013, 2014 and 2015.
 Brown also coached 25 All-Patriot League selections during her three seasons, as well as the 2015 Patriot League Defender (McKenzie Hollenbaugh) and Goalkeeper of the Year (Alyssa Parisi).

 On December.
 10, 2015, Brown was named the National Soccer Coaches Association of American (NSCAA) Mid-Atlantic Region Assistant Coach of the Year.
 Additionally in 2013, she was tabbed to the NSCAA “30 under 30” list, which highlights the top 30 soccer coaches in the United States under the age of 30.